Medical marijuana update set for Wednesday evening in Dubuque

 Park is program manager for the IDPH Office of Medical Cannabidiol.
 MedPharm is authorized in Iowa to grow and distribute medical cannabis.

-Iowa lawmakers in 2019 approved a bipartisan expansion of the state's medical cannabis law.
-However, it was vetoed by Gov. Kim Reynolds.
+Iowa lawmakers in 2019 approved an expansion of the state’s medical cannabis law, but it was vetoed by Gov. Kim Reynolds.

 Event sponsors Isenhart, Rep. Lindsay James, D-Dubuque, and Iowa Sen. Pam Jochum, D-Dubuque, have publicly condemned Reynolds’ veto and are weighing a special legislative session to reconsider the issue.